-The disputing parties may agree on the place of arbitration under the arbitral rules applicable under Article 24(1) (Submission of a Claim to Arbitration) or 28(4) (Consolidation).
+The disputing parties may agree on the place of arbitration under the arbitral rules applicable under Article 24(1) or 28(4).
 If the disputing parties fail to agree, the Tribunal shall determine the place in accordance with the applicable arbitral rules, provided that the place shall be in the territory of a Party or of a third State that is a party to the New York Convention.